-This course provides practical applications of mathematics and includes selected topics from consumer math and algebra.
-Some topics included are integers, percent, interest, ratio and proportion, metric system, probability, linear equations, and problem solving.
-This is a terminal course designed for students seeking an A.A.S. degree and does not meet the general core requirement for mathematics.
+This course provides practical applications of mathematics and includes selected topics from consumer math, algebra, and geometry.
+The course covers integers, percent, interest, ratio and proportion, measurement systems, linear equations, and problem solving.
+NOTE: This course will not satisfy the STARS higher math requirement.